menandmice/micetro_docs/guides/user-manual/user_management.rst

 Users
 =====

-Each user defined in the Men & Mice Suite can be a part of one or more groups.
+Each user defined in the Men&Mice Suite can be a part of one or more groups.
 Before creating a user, it is recommended to define different groups so you can assign users directly to the desired group as you create their accounts.

 .. information::
   "administrator" is the user already configured for the application.
 In order to manage users, you have to be logged in as a user who has user management privileges.